lanl/bml/README.md

 # Developer Suggested Workflow

 Our main development happens on the `master` branch and is continuously verified for correctness.
-If you would like to contribute your work to the bml project, please follow the instructions at the GitHub help page ["About pull requests"](https://help.github.com/articles/about-pull-requests/).
+If you would like to contribute with your work to the bml project, please follow the instructions at the GitHub help page ["About pull requests"](https://help.github.com/articles/about-pull-requests/).
 To
 summarize: